Last updated on 8 June 2023

 The Bank shall not cause or permit any personal data to be transferred outside of the EEA, unless such transfer takes place under one of the following conditions:

-f) the transfer is necessary for important reasons of public interest;
+- The transfer is necessary for important reasons of public interest.

-h) the transfer is made from a register which according to European Union or Member State law is intended to provide information to the public and which is open to consultation either by the public in general or by any person who can demonstrate a legitimate interest, but only to the extent that the conditions laid down by European Union or Member State law for consultation are fulfilled in the particular case.
+- The transfer is made from a register which according to European Union or Member State law is intended to provide information to the public and which is open to consultation either by the public in general or by any person who can demonstrate a legitimate interest, but only to the extent that the conditions laid down by European Union or Member State law for consultation are fulfilled in the particular case.

-Retention of information
+Retention of Information

 In accordance with the Bank’s Data Retention Policy, your personal data will be retained for a period of six years from the end of our business relationship or for a longer period when required by a competent authority.
 Your account and transaction data will be retained by the Bank for a period of ten years to comply with fiscal legal requirements.